 The existing garage is over 80-feet from Ridges Court requiring a long driveway and turnaround area.
-The expanded home will be sited close to the street, reducing the driveway substantially.
+The expanded attached garage with living space above will be sited closer to the street, reducing the driveway substantially.

 The built infrastructure will be sited further from the resource area than the current buildings and pavement.
 Stormwater management treatment will be provided where none currently exists.
-The Rainboth's are good stewards of the land and want to keep the back yard lawn as a maintained lawn.
+The Rainboth's are good stewards of the land and are proposing to follow the recommendations of the Conservation Commission.
+They will allow the wetlands that are maintained as lawn to naturalize.
+They are also committed to allowing the 25-foot no cut wetland buffer to be minimally maintained.
+It will be mowed only twice a year.
 They are committed to avoiding the use of herbicides, pesticides, and fertilizers in the wetlands and across their whole property.
 In accordance with Article 10 Environmental Protection Standards Section 10.1010 Wetland Protect, the redevelopment will require a Conditional Use Permit from the Planning Board.
 The project does not require any additional relief from the City of Portsmouth Zoning Ordinance.
 Per Section 10.1017.50 for criteria for approval of a Conditional Use Permit, Altus offers the following: